-Similarly to $[DNS12, DGJ^+20]$, throughout the paper, we assume the availability of a trusted party, denoted cMPC, that is able to compute any efficiently computable classical multiparty functionality.
+Following [DNS12, DGJ+20], throughout the paper, we assume the availability of a trusted party, denoted cMPC, that is able to compute any efficiently computable classical multiparty functionality.
 Furthermore, we assume cMPC is a reactive functionality, i.e., it is allowed to have an internal state that may be taken into account the next time it is invoked.
 One particular classical functionality we employ is the broadcast functionality.
 Thus, we implicitly assume that each party can broadcast a classical message at any given round of the protocol.

-Similarly to $[DGJ^+20]$, we can implement cMPC using a post-quantum secure protocol.
+Similarly to $[DGJ^+20]$ , we can implement cMPC using a post-quantum secure protocol.
 Specifically, we first remove the assumption that cMPC is reactive via standard techniques.
 To maintain security-with-identifiable-abort, this is done as follows.
 At the end of each call to cMPC, its state s will be shared in an additive n-out-of-n secret sharing scheme.
-Let s_i denote the i^{th} share.
-The functionality then uses a signature scheme to sign each share.
-Let σ_i denote the signature of s_i .
-The output of P_i will now additionally include s_i , σ_i , and the verification key of the signature scheme (which is the same for all parties).
+Let $s_i$ denote the ith share.
+The functionality then uses a post-quantum secure signature scheme to sign each share.
+Let $\sigma_i$ denote the signature of $s_i$ .
+The output of $P_i$ will now additionally include $s_i$ , $\sigma_i$ , and the verification key of the signature scheme (which is the same for all parties).
 Note that the parties do not keep the signing key.
 In the next call to cMPC, the parties will additionally send their signed shares and keys to cMPC.
-If the keys are not all equal, then cMPC sends to party P_i the output (abort, P), where P is the lexicographically smallest party whose key differs from the key of P_i .
-Otherwise, if all the keys are the same, cMPC verifies all shares, sending the identity of a party whose verification otherwise.
+If the keys are not all equal, then cMPC sends to party $P_i$ the output (abort, P), where $P_i$ is the lexicographically smallest party whose key differs from the key of $P_i$ .
+Otherwise, if all the keys are the same, cMPC verifies all shares, sending the identity of a party whose verification failed if such a party exists, and reconstruct the state s and continue with the computation otherwise.
 Note that since the honest parties forward the output they received from the previous call, in case of abort they all agree on the identity of a corrupted party.

-Finally, we can implement each call to cMPC with assuming a correlated randomness setup, using the information theoretic UC-secure protocol of [IOZ14] and apply [Unr10]'s lifting theorem, to obtain post-quantum security.
+Finally, we can implement each call to cMPC assuming a correlated randomness setup, using the information theoretic UC-secure protocol of [IOZ14] and apply [Unr10]'s lifting theorem, to obtain post-quantum security.
 Furthermore, pre-computing the randomness in an off-line phase yields a protocol in the pre-processing model [DPSZ12].
 Such protocols have an off-line phase which admits computational security, however, assuming no attack was successful during this phase, their online-phase admit information theoretic security.